 The cost of a NeoLoad license is typically around one quarter the cost of a LoadRunner license, even taking into consideration the typically aggressive discounting of licensing for LoadRunner.
 When you combine this with the ongoing savings and huge efficiency gains you get with NeoLoad, the return on investment is significantly higher for NeoLoad vs. LoadRunner.

 NeoLoad’s 3-Year TCO is 3x less expensive (or about 1/3 the cost of LoadRunner).
 Our calculations show that the savings from the first 18 months of NeoLoad ownership more than offset the entire 3-yr total cost of ownership for NeoLoad.
-It would take 18 Months to pay back a full 3 years’ TCO investment in switching to NeoLoad with operational cost savings
+It would take 18 Months to pay back a full three years’ TCO investment in switching to NeoLoad with operational cost savings

 Creating a test environment that mirrors your production environment 100% is practically impossible.
-Therefore, by definition we are retrieving unrealistic performance results from our tests due to the key differences between the testing and production environments.
+Therefore, by definition, we are retrieving unrealistic performance results from our tests due to the key differences between the testing and production environments.

 Most companies avoid load testing in production due to its potential impact on actual users’ activities and their data.
 You can reduce the impact of production system testing on actual application users by following best practices like testing during off-hours on off-days, testing before a release, testing during a maintenance window, performing read-only database operations or implementing service virtualization and carefully monitoring the test execution.

-Load testing exclusively in production is better than nothing, but limiting the testing effort to the production environment is not recommended because it won’t allow you to properly tune or size the application prior to testing in a high-risk setting.
+Load testing exclusively in production is better than nothing, but limiting the testing effort to the production environment is not recommended because it won’t allow you to properly tune or size the application before testing in a high-risk setting.
 Instead, testing in production should often be viewed as the last validation to guarantee the user experience by including CDN in the testing approach.
 More than load testing, applying a proactive application monitoring is recommended to detect performance issues before the real production users experience them.

-For more information, download the Neotys White Paper, “Comparing TCO of LoadRunner and Neotys NeoLoad“.
+For more information, download the Neotys White Paper, “Comparing TCO of LoadRunner and Neotys NeoLoad.”